Call us Today at (954) 880-1302

 When you start talking about divorce and money, there are going to be disagreements.
 Before you begin negotiating for alimony in a divorce case, make sure you understand your options, so you protect your financial well-being after the divorce.

-There are five types of alimony in Florida that an ex-couple can negotiate.
+There are now four types of alimony in Florida that a soon to be ex-couple can negotiate.
 Which type is awarded depends on what each spouse needs and over what period the payments will be made.

 1. Temporary Alimony